Cf. the Railway Regulations, Chs. 8 and 9.

 NRA – the appeal authority for Bane NOR’s capacity allocation process.

-Operational capacity allocation is related to the valley timetable at any given time.
+Operational capacity allocation is related to the valid timetable at any given time.
 Ad hoc applications are dealt with during this phase, cf. Ch.
 4.3.2.

 Tactical and operational capacity allocation are described above.